osmandapp/web/main/docs/user/map/map-context-menu.md

 ![Upload POI Android](@site/static/img/map/action_poi_upload_android.png) ![Upload OSM Note Android](@site/static/img/map/action_note_upload_android.png)

 In case you use *Offline mode* to add / edit POI or OSM Note, you will need to upload the changes to OpenStreetMap.
-By default *Offline mode* is on to avoid accidental changes of public database.
+By default, *Offline mode* is on to avoid accidental changes of public database.
 You can upload or delete change via created object context menu.

 Requires [OSM Editing plugin](../plugins/osm-editing.md).